Overview of Washington Taxes

 Washington State Property Tax

 There is also a statewide tax on real estate sales in Washington.
-This tax is equal to 1.28% of the price of the home being sold and is typically paid by the seller.
+This tax, officially called the real estate excise tax (REET), is equal to a specific percentage of the price of the home being sold, and it is typically paid by the seller.
+Cities also have the option to levy an additional 0.25% tax on property sales.

 Washington State Estate Tax

-The estate tax in Washington State ranges from 10% up to a top rate of 20%, but only applies to gross estates exceeding $2,193,000 for deaths after January 1, 2018.
-For deaths occurring after January 1, 2014 no estate tax return is required if the gross estate is less than that limit.
+The estate tax in Washington State ranges from 10% up to a top rate of 20%, but this only applies to gross estates with a value exceeding $2,193,000.
 The table below shows the marginal estate tax rates for qualifying estates.
-These rates apply to the Washington taxable estate, which is likely less than the actual gross estate.
+These rates apply to the Washington taxable estate amount, which is likely less than the actual gross estate.

 Estate Tax Rates